Storybook & Isolation Workflows: Architecting Reliable Component Testing

 Parameter inheritance follows a strict hierarchy: global preview.ts defaults → story-level parameters → individual story overrides.
 This chain of responsibility prevents configuration drift and ensures that environment-specific settings (such as viewport matrices or MSW handlers) propagate predictably.

 When architecting complex UI states, developers should leverage Component Variants to systematically cover edge cases, error boundaries, and transitional states.
 By treating each variant as an isolated contract, teams eliminate reliance on live backend services and guarantee that visual regressions are detected during local development rather than post-deployment.
-This methodology also streamlines QA workflows, as testers can navigate directly to specific state representations without manipulating application routing or seeding database records.

 Configuration & Prop Mapping Strategies